Copyright law of the United States: Copyright reform

-Critics of copyright assert that copyright protections last too long before copyrighted works are allowed to enter into the public domain.
-For works published after 1977, the copyright lasts for the life of the author plus 70 years.
-However, if the work is a work for hire (that is, the work is done in the course of employment or has been commissioned) or is published anonymously, the copyright lasts between 95 and 120 years, depending on the date the work is published.
-In 2022, legislation introduced by Senator Josh Hawley, entitled the Copyright Clause Restoration Act of 2022, seeks to reduce the protection from 70 years after the creator's death (post 1978) and 95 years (pre 1978) to 28 years, with the option to renew at the end of that term for a limit of 56 years total.
+Numerous legal commentators have argued that copyright protections are "overly long" and create an unwarranted delay before copyrighted works are allowed to enter into the public domain.
+In 2022, legislation introduced by Senator Josh Hawley, entitled the Copyright Clause Restoration Act of 2022, seeks to reduce the protection from 70 years after the creator's death (post-1978) and 95 years (pre-1978) to 28 years, with the option to renew it at the end of that term for a limit of 56 years total.
 These same terms were in place from 1909 up until 1976.
+A similar bill was also introduced in 2023.